tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-deer.md

 ~~~
    _dns.resolver.arpa  7200  IN SVCB 1 dns.example.net (
                         ipv4hint=x.y.z.w
                         dothostname=dns.example.net
                         dohuri=https://dns.example.net/dns-query )
 ~~~

 Resolver administrators should be mindful of the implications of combining resolver definitions into a single record, such as the shared TTL.

-# Security Considerations
+# Considerations

-TODO: are these all covered in the various sections?
+Resolver owners will need to list valid referring IP addresses in their TLS certificates.
+This may pose challenges for resolvers with a large number of referring IP addresses.

 # IANA Considerations {#iana}